Qovery/documentation/website/guides/tutorial/how-to-deploy-your-application-on-aws-in-30-minutes.md

 ## Before you start

-1. This tutorial is perfect for:
-* Junior/experienced/expert developer.
-* Lead developer and CTO.
-* Anyone interested into deploying apps on AWS seamlessly.
+1. This tutorial is perfect for anyone interested into deploying their apps on AWS seamlessly.
 2. If you have any question or suggestion on this tutorial, please contact us via [this form][urls.qovery_contact_us] or [Discord][urls.qovery_chat].

 ### Why you should use AWS
 * You need a reliable hosting platform.
+* You want to stay focus on what you are building.
 * You need to speed up your Go-To-Market and Product Market Fit.
-* You plan to be the next unicorn 🦄 ;)
+* You plan to be the next unicorn 🦄

 ### Why you should not use AWS
-* You are building a side project.
+* You are building a hobby project.
 * You are looking for a cheap hosting provider.
-* You dislike Amazon.
+* You do not want to use Amazon services.

 Let's start!